ryanmcnally93/ascension/README.md

 I finally managed to find a way to format date in Jinja2, using 'order.date|date: "Y-m-d"'.

+13).
+I realised on checkout success that the order line items for hire rooms needed to increase when the date was different but product ID the same.

+The quantity also returned 0.
+In order to fix these issues I needed to save the line items differently in the view for items with product.is_hire_room equal to true.

+I made quantity equal to the 'length' or amount of the dictionary's values.
+The date is equal to the item's key.

+14).
+Custom Filters on the product and cart pages were returning the incorrect quantities.
+This was incredibly hard to figure out but I did in the end find a solution.

+I first had to decipher if the product was a hire room, then find the amount of times there were to the date that had been passed in.
+This worked for the cart page.

+On the products page I needed to add that quantity to the other cases of the same product_id.
+This meant that on products page it showed the quantity of all the cases of this item currently in the cart.

 ### Unfixed Bugs

-1). ried to create a sessino with booked sessions inside, this created massive issues.
+1).
+I tried to create a session with booked sessions inside, this created massive issues.
 I had to save the product id, date and time within a dictionary and then try and access and manipulate this date throughout.

 <img src="/media/readme-images/unfixed-1.webp" width="70%" alt="The code I used" style="display: inherit; ">